tuyentruong/ray-quickstart/README.md

                                        '~/ray-results')
    ```

-4. Pass the syncer object to the `fit()` call in the subclass of `ray.train.base_trainer.BaseTrainer` that you are using
+3. Pass the syncer object to the `fit()` call in the subclass of `ray.train.base_trainer.BaseTrainer` that you are using
    to train your model.
 The syncer object will be used to sync your checkpoints back to your local computer after training:

    ```
    trainer.fit(syncer)
    ```

+## FAQ

+**Why didn't you use Ray's default syncer?**

+It didn't work for me when I tried it with their `ray.train.huggingface.HuggingFaceTrainer` class.
+I believe their
+HuggingFace trainer only supports sync'ing to cloud storage, but I wanted to have the sync'ing to occur directly between
+my local and remote computer.

+**Why didn't you implement a custom `ray.tune.sync.Syncer` to perform the sync'ing?**

+I did that originally, but sync'ing the checkpoints back to my local computer required that the Ray worker be able to
+SSH into my local computer.
+I didn't want you to have to install an SSH key on the remote computer that would give the
+computer SSH access to your local computer, so I reimplemented it so that your local computer connects to the remote
+computer at the end of training/tuning to retrieve the checkpoints.

+**Why didn't you use Ray's cluster environment to set up your project dependencies on your Ray worker?**

+I hadn't gotten around to configuring a Ray cluster yet and I wanted needed something lightweight that didn't require me
+to modify my Ray instance once I had it up and running.

 ## Troubleshooting